What Genre Do You Write?

 After writing it, you need to do several self-edits, then get it checked by at least 3 beta readers.
 Then make some more edits from their feedback.
 Finally, get it professionally edited (if you are going the self-publishing) line.

 Fixing errors that could potentially put readers off is important.
 If you expect people to turn over their hard-earned cash for your product, it damn-well better be as near to perfect as possible.

 Don’t use reviews for getting feedback on what didn’t work.
 That should come in the betas/CP stage.
 If you treat reviews for that purpose, it’s too late.
 Don’t get me wrong, some reviews can give you an insight you may not have thought about but generally, it’s best to leave them for the readers.

 Get someone else to read your reviews, they can then tell you all the good ones.
 You don’t need to know about the bad ones.
 After all, everyone is different and it is most likely just someone’s personal opinion on what they didn’t like.

-One thing that’s important, remain professional, don’t lash out at bad reviews, don’t complain on public forums about the reviewer or leave a public response.
+One thing that’s important, remain professional, don’t lash out at bad reviews, don’t complain about the review or reviewer on public forums and don’t leave a public response to the review.

 I’m A Writer, Do I Need A Website?

 Yes, I personally believe you do, for several reasons.

 Firstly, you should have a central hub that is yours.
 Social media platforms aren’t owned by you so having all your activity and interactions only on those can be limiting.

 Also, if those platforms can close down, then you lose everything.
 If you want more details about why you should have a website and how to do it, check out my blog post How To Create an Awesome Author Website.